 In addition to the NAIA, APU adopted a secondary association with the National Christian College Athletic Association (NCCAA).
-In 1969, behind the play of such Cougar greats as Chuck Boswell ’73, Dennis Dickens ’72, Dennis Vanzant ’74, and Jim Wilson ’73, Azusa Pacific basketball captured the university’s first ever national championship, the first of four consecutive NCCAA titles.
+In 1969, behind the play of such Cougar greats as Chuck Boswell ’73, Dennis Dickens ’72, Dennis Vanzant ’74, and Jim Wilson ’73, Azusa Pacific basketball captured the university’s first national championship, and the first of four consecutive NCCAA titles.

 If LeGrand opened the door for Azusa Pacific’s NAIA title aspirations, Terry Franson owns the championship room.
-In 1983, he began a string of wins that small college track and field had never seen.
-In the course of 13 years, Franson led Azusa Pacific to 11 NAIA national championships in men’s outdoor track and field, producing many of the greatest athletes in the school’s history: Mike Barnett ’83, Innocent Egbunike ’86, Dave Johnson ’86, the Ezinwa twins, and Davidson and Osmond ’94, all of whom went on to enjoy Olympic glory, and of course, NFL great Christian Okoye ’88, who was a track standout before he began his fabled football career at Azusa Pacific.
-Along the way, Franson brought the NAIA Championship to the city of Azusa, hosting the 1988, 1989, 1994, and 1995 national meets.
-As the century came to a close, APU emerged as one of the premiere small college athletics programs in the nation.
+In 1983, he began a string of wins that small-college track and field had never seen.
+In the course of 13 years, Franson led Azusa Pacific to 11 NAIA national championships in men’s outdoor track and field, producing many of the greatest athletes in the school’s history: Mike Barnett ’83, Innocent Egbunike ’86, Dave Johnson ’86, and twins Davidson and Osmond Ezinwa ’94, all of whom went on to enjoy Olympic glory; and of course, NFL great Christian Okoye ’88, who was a track standout before he began his fabled football career at Azusa Pacific.
+Along the way, Franson brought the NAIA championship to the city of Azusa, hosting the 1988, ’89, ’94, and ’95 national meets.
+As the century came to a close, APU emerged as one of the premier small-college athletics programs in the nation.